-I am an established barrister, with substantial experience in defending clients charged with criminal allegations.
-I can provide you with a premium service and ensure effective representation throughout all stages proceedings.
+As an established barrister, with substantial experience in defending clients charged with serious criminal allegations, I will provide you with unmatched advice and ensure effective representation throughout all stages of proceedings.

 - R v.
 Yaseen – largest ever seizure of class A drugs in South Wales, conspiracy to supply class A drugs

 - R v.
 Khan – conspiracy to steal and ring high-performance vehicle, defendant acquitted of lesser conspiracy

 - R v.
 Kula – conspiracy to supply class A drugs and possession of firearms offences, lead counsel, defendant acquitted

 - R v.
 Brown – defendant acquitted following defence of duress in relation to firearm offences

 - R v.
 Pickard – defendant acquitted of a conspiracy to clamp vehicles illegally and SIA breaches

 - R v.
 Fostock (ongoing) – defendant charged with money laundering arising from local authority fraud

 - R v.
 Zhu – lead counsel, defendant acquitted of conspiracy to kidnap, alleged to be part of an international criminal gang

 - R v.
 Halpin – championship boxer, facing allegations of class A drugs supply